-X-Rays for Children in Alpharetta and Johns Creek, Georgia
+Digital X-Rays for Children in Alpharetta, Johns Creek and Roswell, GA

 Why Do Pediatric Dentists Use X-Rays?

 X-rays are a fundamental part of a pediatric dentist’s ability to diagnose and monitor the health of children’s dental health.
 Examinations that only rely on the visual examination of the doctor is not enough, because there are some aspects that the eye cannot see.

 By taking x-rays, pediatric dentists will then be able to see much more, including: